Last update: Sep 20, 2023 07:30 a.m. EDT

 - be a citizen of the United States

-- be a resident of Ohio for at least 30 days immediately before the election in which you want to vote
+- be a resident of the state of New York and the county, city, or village in which you register for at least 30 days before the election in which you vote

-- not be incarcerated (in jail or in prison) for a felony conviction
+- not be in prison for a felony conviction

-- not be found incompetent by a court for purposes of voting by a probate court
+- not be adjudged mentally incompetent by a court

 Can I register to vote online?

 - You should know: you need an NY.Gov ID to use New York’s online voter registration system.
 If you have previously used NY.Gov with another agency, you may use the same login to access the Online Voter Registration portal.
 If you have not used NY.Gov, you will need to create an account.

 Can I submit voter registration forms by mail?